Little Amigurumi Bunny – Free Crochet Pattern

 Fasten off, leaving a long end for sewing.

 Sew the ears on rd 3 on the top of the head, facing upward and slightly backward.
 Fold them lengthwise to give them a bunny ear shape.
 You can paint the inside of the ears pink, using pink blush and eyeshadow applicator.

-If you like, you can embroider the litte bunny claws with white embroidery floss and a large eyed sewing needle, making 3 small vertical stitches on each paw.
+If you like, you can embroider the little bunny claws with white embroidery floss and a large-eyed sewing needle, making 3 small vertical stitches on each paw.

 Your little bunny is now complete!